-"funding objective" - to ensure that the Plan is fully funded using assumptions that contain a margin for prudence.
-Where an actuarial valuation reveals a deficit, a recovery plan will be put in place which will take into account the financial covenant of the Employer;
+"funding objective" - to ensure that the Scheme is fully funded using assumptions that contain a margin for prudence.
+Where an actuarial valuation reveals a deficit, a recovery plan will be put in place which will take into account the financial covenant of the Employer:

-"stability objective" - to have due regard to the likely level and volatility of required contributions when setting the investment strategy; and
+"stability objective" - to have due regard to the likely level and volatility of required contributions when setting the Scheme's investment strategy; and

-"security objective" - to ensure that the solvency position of the Plan is expected to improve.
-The Trustees will take into account the strength of Employer's covenant when determining the expected improvement in the solvency position of the Plan.
+"security objective" - to ensure that the solvency position of the Scheme (as assessed on a gilt basis) is expected to improve.
+The Trustees will take into account the strength of Employer's covenant when determining the expected improvement in the solvency position of the Scheme.